Our 15 Best Pellet Grill Recipes To Try

 Recipe: Smoked shotgun shells

-hot dog burnt ends on a white plate with toothpicks
+plate of hot dog burnt ends with dipping sauce

 You thought you’d tried every burnt end?
 Maybe not.

-Turn the quintessential hotdog on its end by giving them a little bit of seasoning, a little bit of smoke, and then a good bath in some sticky, sweet BBQ sauce.
+Turn the quintessential hotdog on its end by giving it a little bit of seasoning, a little bit of smoke, and then a good bath in some sticky, sweet BBQ sauce.

 These little morsels can be whipped up in about 90 minutes and would be a great snack or appetizer at your next BBQ.